festivals

 Many of these areas can be enjoyed along established hiking trails, including stretches of the Camino de Santiago.

-Spring Blooms (March-May)
+Spring Blooms (March to May)

 Fruit Tree Blossom